The Best and Worst Foods to Eat When You're Sick

 6. Ginger

-"Ginger has been linked to a stronger antibody response, meaning that it can help defend the body against potential viruses," Moskovitz says.
+"Ginger has been linked to a stronger antibody response, meaning it can help defend the body against potential viruses," Moskovitz says.

 The pungent root can destroy common bacteria and pathogens, according to a June 2017 article in the International Journal of Molecular Science.

-And if you're dealing with nausea and/or vomiting, ginger can be an effective and safe treatment, especially for individuals whose symptoms are related to pregnancy or chemotherapy, per a March 2016 study in Integrative Medicine Insights.
+And if you're dealing with nausea and/or vomiting, ginger can be an effective and safe treatment, especially for people whose symptoms are related to pregnancy or chemotherapy, per a March 2016 study in Integrative Medicine Insights.

 7. Probiotic-Rich Foods